Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: Analysis

 Consequently, there must be an arc $ij$ entering or leaving $K$ with $f_{ij}> (2n+m+1)\Delta_T$, a contradiction as at least one such arc must have been added to $F$ in \textsc{Extend}$(\Delta_T,f,F)$.
 Note that the first such arc examined during \textsc{Extend}$(\Delta_T,f,F)$ does keep the linear acyclic property as it connects two separate connected components of $F$.

-Assume next $D_b(F)\le \Delta$.
-We may assume that either we are at the very beginning of the algorithm with $F=\emptyset$, or in a phase when $F$ just has been extended; otherwise, we could consider an earlier phase with this property.
+{\bf Case II. $D_b(F)\le\Delta$.} We may assume that either we are at the very beginning of the algorithm with $F=\emptyset$, or in a phase when $F$ just has been extended; otherwise, we could consider an earlier phase with this property.
 We can interpret the initial solution $\bf 0$ and initial $\Delta$ as the output of \textsc{Trial-and-Error}$(\emptyset)$.